Lauszus/FaceRecognitionLib/README.md

 The code is released under the GNU General Public License.
 _________

-This library can be used in order to calculate [Eigenfaces](http://www.face-rec.org/algorithms/PCA/jcn.pdf) and [Fisherfaces](http://www.cs.columbia.edu/~belhumeur/journal/fisherface-pami97.pdf) in C++
+This library can be used in order to calculate [Eigenfaces](http://www.face-rec.org/algorithms/PCA/jcn.pdf) and [Fisherfaces](http://www.cs.columbia.edu/~belhumeur/journal/fisherface-pami97.pdf) in C++.

 This Eigenfaces are calculated efficiently as described in the [paper](http://www.face-rec.org/algorithms/PCA/jcn.pdf) by M. Turk and A. Pentland.